 Gyazo – it is really a “must-have” software.
 I can’t imagine working without it.

 - Creates a screenshot within 2 – 3 seconds and gives you a link to it in a new browser tab.

-Notepad++ – working on a raw txt links (Windows Notepad is too slow)
+Notepad++ – working on a raw txt link (Windows Notepad is too slow)

-Scrapebox – working on a links lists (Deduplicating domains or links), searching for large footprints and checking for links there.
+Scrapebox – working on a link list (Deduplicating domains or links), searching for large footprints, and checking for links there.

 8tracks.com – I don’t know about, you but I can’t focus when it’s quiet 🙂

-Systrix – shows you recent traffic and position changes of most websites.
-Also great tool for optimizing websites etc.
+Systrix – shows you the recent traffic and position changes of most websites.
+Also a great tool for optimizing websites etc.

 The Action Machine – if you want to be super productive, use it!